[Copilot Studio] Tried Displaying KPIs as Graphs in Chat: Two Routes Using Adaptive Cards and Code Interpreter

 Source: Charts in Adaptive Cards | Microsoft Learn

-3.2 Adding the Card to the Topic's Message Node
+3.2 Placing the Card in the Topic's Message Node

-Cards that only display information (those that do not receive user input) are placed in a message node.
+Cards that only display information (those that don't receive user input) are placed in message nodes.

 1. From the agent's "Topics", create an empty topic via "Add a topic" → "From blank"

-2. In the trigger description, write when this topic should be used (e.g., when you want to show the ARR of 3 companies as a bar chart)
+2. Write in the trigger description when this topic should be used (e.g., when you want to show the ARR of three companies as a bar chart)

-3. Add a message node via "Add a node" → "Send a message"
+3. Add a message node via "Add node" → "Send a message"

-5. Open the designer via "Edit Adaptive Card", and paste the above JSON into the card payload editor
+5. Open the designer by clicking "Edit adaptive card" and paste the JSON above into the card payload editor

-If a bar chart appears in the designer's preview, the card is valid.
+If the bar chart appears in the designer's preview, the card is functioning correctly.

 Adaptive Card designer.
-The preview shows a bar chart of ARR for 3 companies, and Chart.VerticalBar is recognized in the card structure
+The preview shows an ARR bar chart for three companies, with Chart.VerticalBar recognized in the card structure

 Adaptive Card designer.
-A bar chart is rendered in the preview (upper left), and Chart.VerticalBar appears in the card structure
+The bar chart is rendered in the preview (upper left), and Chart.VerticalBar is listed in the card structure

 Save the JSON, close the designer, and save the topic.